 We both arrived at Narita International Airport at about the same time – Thursday, February 22nd.
 Huge airport!
 The arrival checkpoints and immigration area is well organized.
 Everything went smooth.

 Logistically, and considering the suitcases we had, taking the Airport Limousine Bus from Narita International Airport to Tokyo was our best option.
-These buses operate to major hotels at the greater Tokyo area.
+These buses operate to major hotels at the greater Tokyo area, with free WiFi access.

 Chiba Prefecture where Narita is located at is approximately 37 miles (60 Km) to Tokyo.
 Travel time is about 70 to 120 minutes depending on your destination.
 When taking the limousine bus, the ticket counter is conveniently located inside the airport right across the arrival terminal.

-When returning from Tokyo back to Narita Airport, it’s best to reserve your ticket in advance at one of the major participating hotels, or online as sometimes seats are limited.
+When returning from Tokyo back to Narita Airport, it’s best to reserve your ticket in advance at one of the major participating hotels, or online – sometimes seats are limited.

 Depending on your budget and time, a more convenient option is taking a taxi.
 Factor your destination in Tokyo from Narita or vice versa.
 Taxi fare costs approximately between 10,000 – 13,000 Yen or more.
 However, some taxi operators may offer a flat rate.

 We took the bus that stopped at Park Hyatt Tokyo (Shinjuku).

 From Park Hyatt (Shinjuku), we took a short taxi ride to our AirBnB in Shibuya.
 Shibuya is a popular area for travelers with easy access to different subway stations.
 Yoyogi & Shinjuku stations were just a 15 to 20-minute walk to catch the Metro and JR (Japan Railways) lines.